adam0457/mad9013-exercise-website/prof-feedback.md

 - Use a more descriptive name for your `.medium` class.
 It is acting as a modifier of your `.container` to add `flex`, so a classname of `.container-flex` would be more appropriate.
   - You could also reuse that in place of the `.medfooter` which you are repeating code in.
 - Sub footer with legal terms is not aligning properly.

+## Week 7 ----------------------

+Code Quality: 2.75/3
+Design: 1/1
+File Organization & Commits: 1/1
+Total: 4.75/5

+- You should name your new file `platform-tour.html` to be consistent with the page `<title>` and link labels
+- Try and be more descriptive with your class names!
+Avoid just numbering off your elements.